-How to check password complexity requirements in Active Directory
+How to manage Active Directory password requirements

 To ensure password polices are correctly implemented, the sysadmin must first understand the available password policy settings.
 In Active Directory, there are six available policies.